fabiograsso/okta-lab-workloads/README.md

 #### SSH Use Case: Server SSH Session Rule

-For the supported SSH workflow, add a **Server SSH session rule** granting access to `opa-linux-target` (or your own target server).
-Optionally, enable the Gateway for SSH access if your target is behind a ScaleFT gateway.
+For the supported SSH workflow, add a **Server SSH session rule** granting access to your target server (i.e. `opa-linux-target`).
+Optionally, enable the Gateway for SSH access if your target is behind an OPA gateway.

 ![OPA server SSH session rule for the Linux target](docs/images/opa-server-ssh-rule.png)

 #### Secret Reveal Use Case: Secret Rule (Future Only)

-For the disabled Secret Reveal example, add a **Secret Rule** granting access to the `production_server_secrets` folder (or your own secret folder).
+For the Secret Reveal example, add a **Secret Rule** granting access to the secret folder (i.e. `production_server_secrets` folder).
 This is documented for future readiness only: OPA Workload Principal access to `sft secrets reveal` is not yet supported.

 ![OPA secret rule granting reveal access to production_server_secrets](docs/images/opa-secret-rule.png)